Tony St. Pierre

 Why Stoic Principles Matter for Developers

-• Staying focused under pressure
+• Staying focused when pressure builds

-• Receiving feedback without ego
+• Taking feedback without letting ego get in the way

 A Small Example